Praqma/helmsman/docs/desired_state_specification.md

 - [Helm Repos](#helm-repos) -- defines the repos where you want to get Helm charts from.
 - [Apps](#apps) -- defines the applications/charts you want to manage in your cluster.

+> You can use environment variables in the desired state files.
+The environment variable name should start with "$", or encapsulated in "$(", ")". "$" characters can be escaped like "$$".

 ## Metadata

 Optional : Yes.